Pingrash/Simple-Home-Page/README.md

 CONTEXT -> HANDLERS -> COMPONENTS

 Context is being utilised for state management.
-Handlers takes state from context and sets them to the appropriate components as props.
+Handlers takes state and functions from context and sets them to the appropriate components as props.

 I am using this approach to keep state and the rendering of the components seperate.
 This keeps the files cleaner and means that they have their set purposes.
 By having the state passed to the components as props, this makes the process of testing each component a lot easier.